How does energy move in ecosystems?

 14. Write an argument for or against the following statement.
 The energy humans use in cars

-came from the Sun
+originally came from the Sun.

 Math Skills